 As soon as the driver realizes the vehicle is no longer operational or cannot continue moving under its own power, he should communicate this to the rest of the crew.
 The VL should do the same thing whether or not he thinks the rest of the crew heard it.

 Note that you will probably have to yell at your head off inside a vehicle even if you’re all using radios with headsets.
 If the VL notices the driver is hit and incapacitated or killed you should communicate the exact same sentiment that the vehicle is knocked out.

 This is often some variation of vehicle down, truck down, etc. followed by repeating the phrase get out or bail.

-As soon as the source of the incoming fire is identified, the crew must begin logically returning fire, while getting out of the vehicle as quick as they can.
+As soon as the source of the incoming fire is identified, the crew must begin logically returning fire, while getting out of the vehicle as quickly as they can.
 If the incoming fire is originating directly from the front or rear, the front-seaters or back-seaters will begin to lay down suppressing fires respectively while their counterparts exit.

 If from the left or right side, the crew members on the side of the vehicle that is receiving the fire should lay down their own rapid, accurate suppressing fire in order to lessen the effectiveness of the enemy fire.